Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Adding an Editor or Editors

-Figure A3-7: APA Formatted In-text Parenthetical Citation for Three Authors
+Figure A3-7: APA-formatted In-text Parenthetical Citation for Three Authors

-Figure A3-8: APA Formatted In-text Narrative Citation for Three Authors
+Figure A3-8: APA-formatted In-text Narrative Citation for Three Authors

 Place the editor(s) in parentheses after the title as follows: